ICWallis/intro-to-python-for-science-and-engineering/README.md

 This will take a few minutes and will see a lot of text scroll past in the the prompt/terminal.
 You may need to respond y then press ENTER if asked to do so.
 The environment is automatically named sgw_env.
 Once it has built, we need to activate the environment by executing:

-    $ conda activate sgw_env
+    $ conda activate workshop_env

-\(sgw_env\) should now appear at the start of your current line in the prompt/terminal window.
+\(workshop_env\) should now appear at the start of your current line in the prompt/terminal window.

 Refer to [this page](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for mor information on making and managing conda environments.

 __Open the jupyter notebook called 'Code-along.ipynb'.__ Because the previous step put you inside the right environment (conda activate sgw_env), you can now launch the Jupyter lab IDE (interactive development environnement, where you will write/run code).
-Into your terminal/prompt type the following and it return:
+You are also in the correct folder to start (i.e., the same folder as the notebook you want to open).
+Into your terminal/prompt type the following and hit return:

     $ jupyter lab